 Using IC SG3525 Boost Converter

-The popular IC SG3525 PWM IC could be used as high power DC 12 V to 30 V boost charger circuit application as shown above.
+The popular IC SG3525 PWM IC could be used as high power DC 12 V to 30 V boost converter circuit application as shown above.

 All the relevant circulations for determining the L1 coil details, the RF feedback resistor value and the output capacitor values are all furnished in the diagram itself.